 The plant is tiny so, look carefully.
 They have small white flowers on one foot tall stalks.
 They may grow individually or in clusters.

 In one academic paper the researcher is amazed that there is little public awareness of the plant here in Pagosa Springs.
 The Pagosa sky rocket is something we should take to our hearts.
 It is beautiful, it is our plant and we should be proud of it.
-There should be shirts, caps and an assortment of items in our shops with its image and information available on its status.

 The known “critical habitat” includes all of Reservoir Hill and the space south of town including plots near Mill Creek Road, the fair grounds, the county property and a few areas down Hwy 84.

 The following is from Gina Glenne, Botanist Western Colorado Field Office

 Description: Pagosa skyrocket (Ipomopsis polyantha) is an extremely rare plant species only found in and near the town of Pagosa Springs in Archuleta County, Colorado.
 Many consider it a pretty plant, with showy clusters of ½-inch wide bright white or light pink flowers flecked with purple or pink dots.
 Plants are 12 to 24 inches tall with a rosette of finely dissected leaves.
 The plant grows as a rosette for one to many years until it has the energy reserves or when the climatic conditions are right to produce flowers and fruits.
 The Pagosa skyrocket is a member of the phlox family (Polemoniaceae), a small family of about 25 genera and 375 species worldwide, many of which are native to the western United States.